coderzbx/CarND-Traffic-Sign-Classifier-Project/writeup.md

 * Use the model to make predictions on new images
 * Analyze the softmax probabilities of the new images
 * Summarize the results with a written report

-My final model results are:
-* training set accuracy of 0.975
-* validation set accuracy of  0.985
-* test set accuracy of 0.972